-1. Identify, describe, and apply the use of an architect's scale when working with drawings.

-- a.
-Identify and distinguish the scale used on a blueprint. - b.
-Apply the use of the architect's scale. - 2.
+- 1. Identify, describe, and apply the use of an architect's scale when working with drawings. - a.
+Identify and distinguish the scale used on a blueprint. - Apply the use of the architect's scale. - 2.
 Identify, describe, and define basic nomenclature used in drawings. - a.
 Identify common symbols, lines, and other notations found on a drawing. - b.
 Define the terms dimension and tolerance as applied to drawings. - 3.
 Identify, describe, and apply auxiliary views, finished, materials, section lines, and cutting plane lines. - a.
 Identify, distinguish, and apply primary and secondary auxiliary views on a drawing. - b.
-Identify, describe, and apply surface finished shown on a blueprint. - c.
-Identify materials used as indicated by section lines, and demonstrate correct selection. - d.
+Identify, describe, and apply surface finished shown on a blueprint. - Identify materials used as indicated by section lines, and demonstrate correct selection. - d.
 Describe and apply the use of the cutting plane line.

-Course Number and Name: IMM 1143 Commercial Industrial Wiring electrical services including the types of conduit and other raceways, NEC code requirements, and three-phase distribution networks.
+Course Number and Name: IMM 1143 Commercial Industrial Wiring

+Description: Instruction and practice in the installation of commercial and industrial electrical services including the types of conduit and other raceways, NEC code requirements, and three-phase distribution networks.